International Day of Elimination of Racism

 For example, in the US we have implemented a number of initiatives focused on attracting, developing and retaining our ethnic minority employee base, as we continue to strive for improvements in our US minority representation.
 Internally we focus on developing minority employees through fostering an inclusive culture and better equipping line managers.
 Externally we have developed targeted recruitment strategies to broaden the diversity of talent applying for roles with us.

 Our Positively Ethnic Network (PEN) was set up in 2006.
-PEN is the bp employee network that promotes the inclusion and representation of ethnic minorities at bp.
+PEN is the business resource group (BRG) that promotes the inclusion and representation of ethnic minorities at bp.
 It does this through mentoring, professional development and cultural awareness.

-For example, in the UK PEN has formed The Widening Participation Programme (WPP) which aims to promote the recruitment and advancement of UK-based ethnic minority employees, by teaching students how to use science, technology, engineering or mathematics to pursue careers in companies like ours.
+For example, the UK PEN has formed the Widening Participation Programme (WPP) which aims to promote the recruitment and advancement of UK-based ethnic minority employees, by teaching students how to use science, technology, engineering or mathematics to pursue careers in companies like ours.

 From reservoir engineers to marketing professionals, find out about the type of roles we recruit